 The Watkin Path is a fantastic and historic route to Snowdon’s summit, but it is also probably the most strenuous.
 Railway entrepreneur Sir Edward Watkin created the path, extending former miners’ tracks up to the summit.
 When it was officially opened in 1892 by Prime Minister William Gladstone, it was the first designated footpath in Britain.
 It’s a long approach, into the atmospheric Cwm Tregalan, before the path climbs sharply to Bwlch Ciliau, where you are rewarded with awesome views of twin-peaked Y Lliwedd.
 However, it’s the final, steep and rough ascent to Snowdon’s summit that really gets the thighs burning; the most punishing section of any of the hiking routes mentioned here.

-How to summit Snowdon: how difficult is Crib Goch?
+How difficult is Crib Goch?

 Now for the elephant in the room: Crib Goch.
 The Red Ridge.
 Along with Helvellyn’s Striding Edge, Crib Goch is probably the most notorious mountain route in Britain.
 Seen from the Pen y Pass, it is a soaring pyramid that many mistake for Snowdon.
 However, behind that shapely peak is a razor-sharp arête, thrillingly narrow, horrendously steep to the south and even more horrifyingly steep to the north.
 The ridge ends in a series of impressive pinnacles before things calm down a little bit at Bwlch Coch.
 It’s a sensational thing to set foot on and the views towards Snowdon are mesmerising.